gravitational/teleport/rfd/0172-tbot-ssh-muxer.md

 #### Protocol

+A simple protocol will exist for interacting with the multiplexer:

-The Unix socket will implement a simple protocol:
+1. The server will open a Unix domain socket named `tbot_ssh_multiplexer.v1.sock`.

-1. Upon connection, the client will send a message indicating the target.
+2. Upon connection, the client will send a request indicating the target.
   a.
-The message will be encoded in JSON.
-This will allow more fields to be
+The request will be encoded in JSON and be terminated with NULL.
-    added in the future without breaking compatability.
   b.
-The `host_port` field will be a string in the format `host:port`.
+This JSON message will contain two fields:
+    i. `host`: The target host.
+    ii. `port`: The target host's port.
-2. The server will establish a connection to the target, and then begin forwarding data between the local connection and the target.
+3. The server will establish a connection to the target, and then begin forwarding data between the local connection and the target.

 Also considered was implementing the SOCKS5 protocol.
 Whilst this is more